JinmingZhuang/SC22_ACAP/README.md

 - **A, B, C** refers to the BATCH level parameter.
 - **X, Y, Z** refers to the BLOCK level parameter.
 - **LHS_BUFF, RHS_BUFF, OUT_BUFF** dicide the implmentation option for LHS, RHS and output buffers.
 1 refers to URAM and 0 refers to BRAM.
 For example, LHS_BUFF=1 means LHS buffer is implemented by URAM.
+- **AutoGen** decides whether to automatically run compilation flow after generating the source code.
+1 refers to combining XACG and compilation together.
 ```sh
 Platform:VCK5000;         #(VCK5000 | VCK190)
 KernelGen:1;              #(0 | 1) scope 1